 We and our affiliates are subject to extensive environmental regulation by governmental authorities, including the United States Environmental Protection Agency (the "EPA"), and state environmental agencies and/or attorneys general.
 We may incur significant additional costs beyond those currently contemplated to comply with these regulatory requirements.
 If we fail to comply with these regulatory requirements, we could be forced to reduce or discontinue operations or become subject to administrative, civil or criminal liabilities and fines.
 Existing environmental regulations could be revised or reinterpreted, new laws and regulations could be adopted or become applicable to us or our facilities, and future changes in environmental laws and regulations could occur, including potential regulatory and enforcement developments related to air emissions, all of which could result in significant additional costs beyond those currently contemplated to comply with existing requirements.
-Any of the foregoing could have a material adverse effect on results of operations and financial condition.
+Any of the foregoing could have a material adverse effect on us.

 The EPA has recently finalized or proposed several regulatory actions establishing new requirements for control of certain emissions from certain sources, including electricity generation facilities.
 In the future, the EPA may also propose and finalize additional regulatory actions that may adversely affect our existing generation facilities or our ability to cost-effectively develop new generation facilities.
 There is no assurance that the currently installed emissions control equipment at the natural gas-fueled generation facilities owned and operated by us will satisfy the requirements under any future EPA or state environmental regulations.
 Future federal and/or state regulatory actions could require us to install significant additional emissions control equipment, resulting in potentially material costs of compliance for our generation units, including capital expenditures, higher operating and fuel costs and potential production curtailments.
-These costs could have a material adverse effect on results of operations and financial condition.
+These costs could have a material adverse effect on us.

 We may not be able to obtain or maintain all required environmental regulatory approvals.
 If there is a delay in obtaining any required environmental regulatory approvals, if we fail to obtain, maintain or comply with any such approval or if an approval is retroactively disallowed or adversely modified, the operation of our generation facilities could be stopped, disrupted, curtailed or modified or become subject to additional costs.
-Any such stoppage, disruption, curtailment, modification or additional costs could have a material adverse effect on results of operations and financial condition.
+Any such stoppage, disruption, curtailment, modification or additional costs could have a material adverse effect on us.

 In addition, we may be responsible for any on-site liabilities associated with the environmental condition of facilities that we have acquired, leased, developed or sold, regardless of when the liabilities arose and whether they are now known or unknown.
 In connection with certain acquisitions and sales of assets, we may obtain, or be required to provide, indemnification against certain environmental liabilities.
 Another party could, depending on the circumstances, assert an environmental claim against us or fail to meet its indemnification obligation to us.
-Such event could have an adverse effect on our results of operations and financial condition.